softark/yii2-mb-captcha/README.md

 1. **mbFontFile (*)** @var string

     The font to be used for multi-byte characters.
-Defaults to seto-mini.ttf.
+Defaults to `seto-mini.ttf`.

     Note that **the default font only supports standard ASCII and Japanese Hirakana and Katakana**.